Hectorville

 Hectorville displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Hectorville's residential structures, as per the latest Census, consisted of 64.7% houses and 35.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 74.7% houses and 25.3% other dwellings.
-Home ownership in Hectorville was at 32%, with mortgaged dwellings at 29.4% and rented ones at 38.6%.
-The median monthly mortgage repayment was $1,700, higher than Adelaide metro's average of $1,562.
-Median weekly rent was recorded at $300, compared to Adelaide metro's $320.
-Nationally, Hectorville's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Hectorville's dwellings, as per the latest Census, consisted of 64.7% houses and 35.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Hectorville was at 32.0%, similar to Adelaide metro, with mortgaged dwellings at 29.4% and rented ones at 38.6%.
+The median monthly mortgage repayment in Hectorville was $1,700, higher than Adelaide metro's $1,562.
+Median weekly rent in Hectorville was $300, lower than Adelaide metro's $320.
+Nationally, Hectorville's mortgage repayments were below the Australian average of $1,863, while rents were substantially lower at $375 compared to the national figure.

 Frequently Asked Questions - Housing